sepidabi/python_projectII/README.md

                  dist,
                  ):

-## fibril_oscillation_final_check.py:Provides the chance to visually inspect the traced fibrils to make sure that the automatic judjemt in oscillations validity is actually correct
+## fibril_oscillation_final_check.py: Provides the chance to visually inspect the traced fibrils to make sure that the automatic judjemt in oscillations validity is actually correct
+# So the oscillations in general iclude the following categories:
+- the ones that oscillate long enough to define a dphi for them in [-1,1]
+- The ones that oscillate in both direcitions long enough but are not correlated (dphi = -5)
+- The ones where the oscillations are so short (less than one full period) that it is not possible to define dphi (dphi=-10)

+The purpose of this script is to:
+- make sure that the oscillations where dphi is automatically set to -10 are valid oscillations.
+- ensure that the oscillations have defined dphi [-1,1] or -5, also have convincing oscillations path
-- Move the files corresponding to the oscillations that were not subjectively acceptable, to the "removed_oscillations" folder
+> The oscillations that were not subjectively acceptable, to the "removed_oscillations" folder

 ## fibril_object_results.py: plots the results